-I am interested in developing and applying principled artificial intelligence, machine learning and agent-based approaches within physical sensor systems to address real-world problems focusing on sustainability.
+My research applies artificial intelligence and machine learning within physical sensor systems to address real-world problems focusing on sustainability.
 My recent work has addressed future energy systems, such as the smart grid, citizen science platforms, and environmental monitoring, and typically involves the real-world deployment of novel approaches in devices, smartphones or the cloud.
 My current work addresses smart building energy management and the development of low-cost conservation technology.